uchicago-library/library_website/README.md

 127.0.0.1 loopdev
 ```

 This will allow you to access the public site at `http://wwwdev:8000` and the intranet at `http://loopdev:8000`.
+Alternatively, you can access the site at `http://localhost:8000`.

 #### Get development images
 These are the images used on pages in the test database on the dev version of the site.
 Not having these